Imagine uploading a messy CSV file and getting polished charts, cleaned data, and actionable insights back in seconds. No Python knowledge required.

 5. Does the Code Interpreter Have Internet Access?

 No, the Code Interpreter cannot access the internet.
-It also cannot be combined with ChatGPT plugins.
+It runs in an isolated sandbox environment without internet access.